SAP/abap-to-json/docs/basic.md

   * Date/Time/Timestamps from JSON converted based on the type of corresponding ABAP element
   * integers/floats/strings moved to corresponding fields using ABAP move semantic (strings are un-escaped).
 There is no limit on the size of deserialized strings, the only restriction is the constraints of receiving data type.
 Escaped Unicode symbols (\u001F) in strings are decoded.
   * elementary data types are converted if they do not match: JavaScript integer can come into ABAP string or JavaScript string into ABAP integer, etc.
   * Transformation considers property naming guidelines for **JSON** and **ABAP** so that camelCase names will be copied into the corresponding CAMEL_CASE field if the CAMELCASE field is not found in the ABAP structure.
-Do not forget to use the same PRETTY_MODE for deserialization, as you have used for serialization.
+Please don't forget to use the same PRETTY_MODE for deserialization, as you have used for serialization.
   * Default field values, specified in reference ABAP variable are preserved, and not overwritten if not found in the JSON object
   * Transformation of **JSON** structures into ABAP class instances is NOT supported.
 * Support of conversion exits on deserialization